twoflowers/go-alpha/README.md

 ### Help Wated

-I definitely could use suggestions on best practice and just how to do this.
+I definitely could use suggestions (since I am new to Go) on best practice and just how to do this.

 ### What I will post